Duty to inform according to §5 E-Commerce Act, §14 Company Code, §63 Trade Regulation Act and duty to disclose according to §25 Media Act.

 Our social media presences are intended to ensure the most comprehensive presence possible on the Internet.
 This is a legitimate interest within the meaning of Art.
 6 (1) lit. f DSGVO.
 The analysis processes initiated by the social networks may be based on deviating legal bases to be specified by the operators of the social networks (e.g. consent within the meaning of Art.
 6 (1) lit. a DSGVO).

 If you visit one of our social media sites (e.g. Facebook), we are jointly responsible with the operator of the social media platform for the data processing operations triggered during this visit.
 In principle, you can assert your rights (information, correction, deletion, restriction of processing, data portability and complaint) both vis-à-vis us and vis-à-vis the operator of the respective social media portal (e.g. vis-à-vis Facebook).

 Please note that despite the joint responsibility with the social media portal operators, we do not have full influence on the data processing operations of the social media portals.
 Our options are largely determined by the corporate policy of the respective provider.

-The data collected directly by me via the social media presence will be deleted from our systems as soon as the purpose for storing it no longer applies, you request us to delete it, revoke your consent to store it, or the purpose for storing the data no longer applies.
+The data collected directly by us via the social media presence will be deleted from our systems as soon as the purpose for storing it no longer applies, you request us to delete it, revoke your consent to store it, or the purpose for storing the data no longer applies.
 Stored cookies remain on your terminal device until you delete them.
 Mandatory legal provisions – in particular retention periods – remain unaffected.

-We have a profile on LinkedIn.
+I have a profile on LinkedIn.
 The provider is LinkedIn Ireland Unlimited Company, Wilton Plaza, Wilton Place, Dublin 2, Ireland.
 LinkedIn uses advertising cookies.